 If you know of additions or corrections that should be made to this list, please email Laura Wilson (email@example.com)

 UMW Housing Information and Policies:

-The Gender Neutral Housing Community is a community housed in Madison Hall that embraces the concept of gender neutral housing within the university setting.
+The LGBTQ Learning Community is a community housed in Madison Hall which embraces the concept of gender-inclusive housing within the university setting.
 Members provide peer support and educate the campus community through programming and social initiatives that increase awareness about gender identity.
-While this community brings about awareness and support around gender identity, individual housing units (bedrooms) are still assigned based on biological sex unless students opt into the Flexible Housing program.
+While this community brings about awareness and support around gender identity, individual housing units (bedrooms) are still assigned based on sex assigned at birth unless students opt into the Flexible Housing program.